grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 Third technique: Distinct Generated Values
 ------------------------------------------

-Let us assume that some time after our initial version is shipped, we are asked to make the backup feature applied locally per user only for this user’s data.
+let's assume that some time after our initial version is shipped, we are asked to make the backup feature applied locally per user only for this user’s data.
 As the customer does not want to confuse files from different users, we are asked to add name of the user doing backup to